tushar-marine/We/README.md

 ## 6. Security

 1. Without author's permission name, roll, batch, registration number, email address will not be published.
-2. Mobile number, NID number, bKash PIN number, password, ATM card numebr, bank account number, SSH Key will not be collected.
-If any member want any of this in the name of our club, he/she will be punished.
+2. Mobile number, NID number, bKash PIN number, password, ATM card number, bank account number, SSH Key will not be collected.
+If any member wants any of these in the name of our club, he/she will be punished.
 3. All of the expense will be published publicly so that everybody can know about the proper use of money they giving to club.